LytexWZ/TikTok-Unbanner/README.md

 KNOWN ERRORS LIST:

-ERROR-233 No files found -> Reinstall te tool
+ERROR-233 No files found -> Reinstall the tool.

-ERROR-245 Account not found -> Check the spelling and do not add any capital letters and/or spaces
+ERROR-245 Account not found -> Check the spelling and do not add any capital letters and/or spaces.

-ERROR-261 Long time termination -> Your ban appeal was rejected long time ago by real TikTok moderators, unfortunately we can't re-store your account
+ERROR-261 Long time termination -> Your ban appeal was rejected long time ago by real TikTok moderators, unfortunately we can't re-store your account.

-ERROR-502 No conexion -> Check you internet conexion
+ERROR-502 No conexion -> Check you internet conexion.

-ERROR-603 Banned -> you can no longer use this tool because you have been detected using it to steal accounts, there are no mistakes on our bans so don't even try to appeal.
+ERROR-603 Banned -> You can no longer use this tool because you have been detected using it to steal accounts, there are no mistakes on our bans so don't bother appealing.

-ERROR-999 Unknown error -> Check that your windows version is correctly installed
+ERROR-999 Unknown error -> Check that your windows version is correctly installed.